 Accepting all facets of yourself elevates you to a higher level of your being.
-When you recognize your weaknesses you are shifting towards a mindset that thrives from a position of strength.
-Imagine in a job interview, where you are focused to point out your best qualities, skill sets and ambitions and as soon as the question of listing your weaknesses is raised you are quick to hush it up.
+When you recognize your weaknesses, you shift towards a mindset that thrives from a position of strength.
+Imagine in a job interview where you are focused on pointing out your best qualities, skill sets, and ambitions, and as soon as the question of listing your weaknesses is raised, you are quick to hush it up.
 How?
 Either by changing the subject swiftly or by expressing your enthusiasm to acquire the required skill.

 Regardless of which response you choose, you have to realize that self-acceptance is free of any qualification.
-It happens when you are deeply connected to your true self and you are aware that your passion, your inadequacies, your resolve or shortcomings are part of you.
-Just by spicing up your self-perception with a little bit of encouragement and a mindset that is keen to learn from mistakes you will stamp the sign of self-acceptance on your personal résumé.
-Without it, your mental state will suffer and most probably all the actions taken to improve the side effects will be less helpful.
+It happens when you are deeply connected to your true self, and you are aware that your passion, your inadequacies, your resolve, or shortcomings are part of you.
+Just by spicing up your self-perception with a little bit of encouragement and a mindset keen to learn from mistakes, you will stamp the sign of self-acceptance on your résumé.
+Without it, your mental state will suffer, and most probably, all the actions taken to improve the side effects will be less helpful.

 In particular, if you feel anxious or stressed from a flaw in your character, all kinds of practices to reduce the unwanted emotions will be quick to fade from lack of self-acceptance.
-All the negative self-talk and thoughts will limit the gray matter in your brain region which helps to control your emotions and stress.
-The more you feel bad about yourself more stress signals disrupt your emotional wellbeing.
+All the negative self-talk and thoughts will limit the gray matter in your brain region, which helps control your emotions and stress.
+The more you feel bad about yourself, more stress signals disrupt your emotional wellbeing.

 How to strengthen self-acceptance